 Queen Letizia wore a dark navy pinstripe blazer with navy trousers and a white crew-neck top.

 The longline jacket is the Hugo Boss 'Kocani' blazer (US$595) and features irregular pinstripes, winged lapels, front single button close, and waist flap pockets.
 The style is also available in a houndstooth pattern and is currently on sale for $249 at Nordstrom Rack.

 It appears the knit top has an embellished trim around the neck.

 She completed the understated look with her navy Hugo Boss 'Lara' suede loafers.

 The King and Queen of Spain held a video conference on Thursday with Juan Roig Alfonso, president of Mercadona, the Spanish supermarket chain, at Palacio de la Zarzuela.

 Juan Roig Alfonso was accompanied by his management team, he expressed pride for the 90,000 Mercadona workers.
 Roig highlighted the value of the agrifood chain, in which 2.5 million people work daily; farmers, ranchers, transporters and industry, to supply businesses with necessary products.
 He stressed that it is important that the economy does not stop, but always guarantees the safety and health of workers.

 According to HOLA, Their Majesties have been in constant contact with social and political agents who are dealing with the COVID-19 crisis.

-Queen Letizia wore a navy pant suit with a striped top and pair of loafers.
-I will update the post if the pieces are able to be identified.
+Queen Letizia wore a navy pant suit with a striped top and a pair of loafers.
+I will update the post if they are identified.

 I hope everybody is safe and well. - Elizabeth x